bcgov-nr/requests/.github/ISSUE_TEMPLATE/bcgov-nr-repo-request.md

 ---
-name: Request for BCDevOps GitHub Repository
+name: Request for bcgov-nr GitHub Repository
-about: To create or remove a BCDevOps GitHub repository.
+about: To create or remove a bcgov-nr GitHub repository.
 title: ''
 labels: github-repo, pending
 assignees: webgismd, mitovskaol